3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: Quiver forms and 3d theories

 For a single brane supported on $L_K$ in \eqref{mconf2}, the open topological string partition function of the system \eqref{mconf2} is given by the generating function $\mathcal{P}_K(y,a,q) = \sum_{r=0}^{\infty} P^{\mathcal{S}^r}_K(a,q) y^{-r}$ of the colored HOMFLY polynomial $P^{\mathcal{S}^r}_K(a,q)$ with the totally symmetric representation $\mathcal{S}^r$.
 This generating function can be understood as the Chern-Simons partition function on $L_K$ or as the $D^2 \times_q S^1$ partition function of 3d $\mathcal{N}=2$ theory $T[L_K]$ determined by $L_K$.
 It was conjectured in \cite{KRSS1, KRSS2} that the HOMFLY generating function is expressed as a form of the motivic DT generating function \eqref{gendt} for a symmetric quiver.
 This conjecture was proven for some infinite families of knots \cite{Stosic-Wedrich1, Stosic-Wedrich2}.
 Similarly, it was conjectured in \cite{Kucharski-quiver} that the positive or negative expansion of homological block for a knot complement is also expressed as a form of \eqref{gendt}, and it was extended to non-abelian branches in \cite{EGGKPSS}.

-In addition, the character of logarithmic conformal field theory (CFT) or rational CFT also takes a form of \eqref{gendt} \cite{Feigin-Feigin-Tipunin, Kedem-Klassen-McCoy-Melzer, Nahm-cft}.
+In addition, the character of logarithmic conformal field theory (CFT) or rational CFT also takes a form that is similar to \eqref{gendt} \cite{Feigin-Feigin-Tipunin, Kedem-Klassen-McCoy-Melzer, Nahm-cft}.
 In particular, from recent studies, it is shown that logarithmic CFT (log-CFT) is closely related to the homological block or the half-index of 3d $\mathcal{N}=2$ theories on $D^2 \times_q S^1$ \cite{CCFGH, CCFFGHP}. \\

 All these quantities are related to Chern-Simons partition functions or the half-index of 3d $\mathcal{N}=2$ theories, so we may consider how \eqref{gendt} or \eqref{gendtn} are realized in the context of 3d $\mathcal{N}=2$ theories.